hustle-rent-due/tci-toolkit/README.md

 ║                                                                ║
 ║   🥚 easter egg #5: you made it to the bottom.               ║
-║   your k(s) just increased. that's how it works.             ║ ║   now go build something.                                     ║
+║   your k(s) just increased. that's how it works.             ║ ║   (now with 4 stars and the first external user running       ║ ║    it live — Hermes agent, April 22, 2026)                   ║
+║   now go build something.                                     ║
 ╚═══════════════════════════════════════════════════════════════╝
 ```